 Do explore the international students section in particular, and make sure you read the relevant subject page as this has the details and requirements for your specific course, as well as student writing and helpful resources for your preparation.

-Please also feel free to email Kristy, Jan and Ellie in Christ's Admissions Office (admissions@christs.cam.ac.uk) with any questions.
+Please also feel free to email Kristy, Fran and Ellie in Christ's Admissions Office (admissions@christs.cam.ac.uk) with any questions.
 We're here to help you and we'll be pleased to hear from you, so please don't hesitate to get in touch!

 Links